-- If the swab is conserved in liquid medium, take 2 ml of sample and transfer 1 ml of sample into a sterile 1.5 ml tube and the other millilitre of sample to other sterile 1.5 ml tube.
+- If the swab is conserved in liquid medium, take 2 ml of the sample.
+Take 1ml into a sterile 1.5 ml tube and the other 1ml into another sterile 1.5 ml tube

 Note: The sample volume needed for manual extraction is 2 ml, so each sample will have to be processed in parallel in two 1.5 ml microcentrifuge tubes.
 Each tube with 1 ml of sample will be processed in parallel since Step 1 to Step 5 of the Manual Extraction Protocol, after that the two tubes will be joined in the same purification column.